mongoosejs/sample-apps/typescript-express-reviews/README.md

 ## Setup

-Make sure you have a local stargate instance running as described on the [main page](../README.md) of this repo.
+Make sure you have Node.js 14 or higher and a local Stargate instance running as described on the [main page](../README.md) of this repo.

 ## Running This Example